 Why is it needed?

-There are on average 200+ reported A&E admissions and one person dies every week because of carbon monoxide poisoning.
+There are on average 200+ reported accident and emergency admissions and one person dies every week because of carbon monoxide poisoning.
 It is therefore vital there is a way of detecting the build-up of potentially fatal emissions at an early stage to enable preventative action to take place.

 The importance of an alarm linked to a contact centre cannot be stressed enough.
 It ensures that the contact centre can contact the emergency services on behalf of the vulnerable adult who may not hear or be able to respond to a stand-alone alarm.